 I don’t like hoarding points so I’m always earning and burning them.
 I also find using miles and points and maximizing redemptions is much more difficult than earning them.
 I hope this post helps new travel hackers learn a new way to redeem miles.

-In May of last year, for a short period of time there was a link available to signup for the American Express Personal Platinum card that offered 100,000 Membership Rewards points for spending $3000 in 90 days.
-Since American Express only allows you to receive a signup bonus once per lifetime, it’s best to make sure you only sign up for the card when it offers the highest ever bonus.
+In May of last year, for a short period of time there was a link available to sign up for the American Express Personal Platinum card that offered 100,000 Membership Rewards points for spending $3000 in 90 days.
+Since American Express only allows you to receive a welcome offer/bonus once per lifetime, it’s best to make sure you only sign up for the card when it offers the highest ever bonus.
 I quickly met the minimum spending requirement and by July had an extra 103,000 Membership Rewards points.

 In August I learned of a mistake rate for the Hyatt Regency Paris Étoile.
 Rooms were going for just 3,000 Hyatt points + $20 per night and included access to the Regency Club with complimentary breakfast and snacks.
 This amazing deal only lasted a few hours but I was able to book a week in April 2017 and a week in the summer.